marchdf/amr-wind/docs/sphinx/user/inputs_AMR_Tagging.rst

 This section controls refinement using pre-defined geometric shapes.
-Currently, two options are supported: 1. ``box`` -- refines the region inside a hexahedral block, and 2. ``cylinder`` -- refines the region inside a cylindrical block.
+Currently, two options are supported: 1. ``box`` -- refines the region inside a hexahedral block, 2. ``cylinder`` -- refines the region inside a cylindrical block, and 3. ``sphere`` -- refines the region inside a sphere block.

 .. input_param:: tagging.GeometryRefinement.shapes